Training the NEXT generation of healthcare professionals.

 About Street Medicine Phoenix

 Street Medicine Phoenix is a student-driven interprofessional health care and social justice team consisting of students and faculty from the University of Arizona, Arizona State University, and Northern Arizona University.
+Street Medicine Phoenix operates as the outreach arm for the Student Health Outreach for Wellness (S.H.O.W.
+Clinic).

 Utilizing a biopsychosocial model of care, we aim to improve the health and well-being of Phoenix’s homeless population by holistically addressing each individual’s goals and needs.
 The significance and impact this project will provide will enable students to practice goal-negotiated, personalized centered care.
 This project endeavors to help each homeless individual obtain the essentials needed to improve their overall quality of life.